amacomber/mini-game-boxes/README.md

 Some boxes fold together (I use a metal ruler to pre-crease the folds) and some boxes need to be glued.
 I used a brush on non-generic simian-branded super glue for this project and was quite happy with the results.

 <H1>Resources</H1>
-Here are a few of the resources I used:

 Lots of standard case sizes <br>
 http://www.thecoverproject.net/forums/index.php?topic=39.msg163#msg163